-Unless the scheduled Termination Date of May 26, 2033 is amended by Unitholders in accordance with the Trust Agreement or extended by the Manager, the Fund will terminate on or about the Termination Date.
+Unless the scheduled Termination Date is amended by Unitholders in accordance with the Trust Agreement or extended by the Manager, the Fund will terminate on or about the Termination Date.
 The Fund is not a so-called "target date" or "life cycle" fund whose asset allocation becomes more conservative over time as its target date, often associated with retirement, approaches.
 In addition, the Fund is not a "target term" fund whose investment objective is to return its original net asset value on the Termination Date.
-The Fund's investment objectives and policies are not designed to seek to return to investors that purchase Units in this Offering their initial investment on the Termination Date, and such investors that purchase Units after the completion of this Offering may receive more or less than their original investment upon termination.